 On tip number 5 of my article on a healthy renal diet, I talk in more detail of the importance of getting your fluid intake right.

 It is very important for your health to be connected with those that you love and those that can provide you support.
 Clinical studies prove that those that are in need, no matter what that “need” is, always do better when they have a friend or group to talk to and lean on.

-Even though it is so easy to do when things are rough, stay connected and don’t fall off the map.
+Even though it isn’t so easy to do when things are rough, stay connected.
+Don’t fall off the map.
 Call your local council to see whether they have local support groups in your area for people with chronic renal failure.
 If you can’t get out and about (personal interaction is best), try the many online forums and share your life, knowledge, and wisdom with others.

 Here is a list to peruse:

 Dialysis is an important and necessary treatment when kidney function falls below 10% (aka End-Stage-Renal-Failure).

 Essentially dialysis takes over the majority of functions that the kidneys once performed, namely: removal of waste products (e.g. creatinine and urea), excess fluid, and minerals.
 Unfortunately dialysis cannot replace the kidney’s role of hormone and enzyme production.
 Hormones include: calcitriol, erythropoietin, and the enzyme rennin; which aid in bone health maintenance, red blood cell production, and blood pressure regulation.